Oreste Benzi: Life

-Benzi was known for his action in defense of those who were marginalised and his battle against prostitution and homosexual unions.
+Benzi was known for his action in defense of the marginalised and his battle against prostitution and homosexual unions.
 His work bought him into contact several times with Pope John Paul II.
 From 1969 until 2000 he served as a parish priest at the Resurrection parish in the Grotta Rossa neighbourhood of Rimini.
 The likes of Mother Teresa and Maximilian Kolbe inspired him and spiritual writers such as Cardinal Henri de Lubac and Antoine Chevrier also inspired him.

-Benzi died in the first hours of the morning on 2 November 2007 at 2:22 a.m. after suffering a heart attack.
+Benzi died on 2 November 2007 at 2:22 am after suffering a heart attack.
 More than 10 000 mourners attended his funeral and it included several of the prostitutes that he had rescued; the Bishop of Rimini Francesco Lambiasi officiated the funeral.
+Benzi is buried in the Monumental Cemetery of Rimini.

 His movement is now present in a total of 27 European countries as well as being present in Asia and Africa as well as Latin America; amongst the nations it operates in are the United Kingdom and Australia.

 Beatification process

-The beatification process commenced under Pope Francis on 3 January 2014 after the Congregation for the Causes of Saints issued the official "nihil obstat" and named him as a Servant of God; the Bishop of Rimini Francesco Lambiasi inaugurated the diocesan process on 27 September 2014 and it is still ongoing.
+The beatification process commenced under Pope Francis on 3 January 2014 after the Congregation for the Causes of Saints issued the official nihil obstat and named him as a Servant of God; the Bishop of Rimini Francesco Lambiasi inaugurated the diocesan process on 27 September 2014 and it is still ongoing.

 The postulator for this cause - since its beginning - is Elisabetta Casadei.

 Selected writings

-Benzi wrote more than sixty books during his life, many of which are untranslated into English at 2019.
+Benzi wrote more than sixty books during his life, many of which are untranslated into English as of 2019.
 Along with his activity of missionary and educator among the young children, he was devoted to the prayer in honour of the Blessed Virgin Mary and the Saints.
 He is the author of some unusual spiritual writings on the Real Presence the Triune of God into the human heart, ls called as Mistical Union of Christ.
 In such a way, he shared a spiritual life like the one testified by Itala Mela and Chiara Lubich.